Nayni/WA-Radar-CORE/README.md

 - Use spaces (6 to be precise) for indentation
 - Program defensively, most of the logic runs every frame so check everything!
 - Test, test and test it!

+**Currently very interested for ideas to make the display better!**